BraedonB98/2DoTrack/BACKEND/README.md

 Need to add a delete user function

-Figure out why todo categories have their own object Id when they arnt a mongoose object
+Figure out why todo categories have their own object Id when they arnt a mongoose

+Need to standardize emails and phonenumber inputs so a capitalization and stuff doesnt make it not findable when searching.